Historical drama: Historical accuracy

 Historical drama may include mostly fictionalized narratives based on actual people or historical events, such as the history plays of Shakespeare, Apollo 13, The Tudors, Braveheart, Pocahontas, Vinland Saga, Chernobyl, Enemy at the Gates, Les Misérables, and Titanic.
 Works may include references to real-life people or events from the relevant time period or contain factually accurate representations of the time period.

 Works that focus on accurately portraying specific historical events or persons are instead known as docudrama, such as The Report.
-Where a person's life is central to the story, such a work is known as biographical drama, with notable examples being films such as Alexander, Frida, House of Saddam, Lincoln, Lust for Life, Raging Bull, Stalin, and Oppenheimer.
+Where a person's life is central to the story, such a work is known as biographical drama, with notable examples being films such as Alexander, Excellent Cadavers, Frida, House of Saddam, Lincoln, Lust for Life, Raging Bull, Stalin, Oppenheimer, Portobello and Primetime.